Valencia

 Exploration of the project by Valencia commenced in 2005 and the company has drilled more than 260 000 m in over 1 200 exploration holes, including diamond, reverse circulation and percussion holes, in order to understand the geology and develop resource models for mine design work.
 The preferred mining method is a low cost, traditional open pit operation employing excavators, off road haul trucks and bench drills.

 During the environmental impact assessment for Valencia, specialists identified the presence of substantial numbers of elephant’s foot plants (Adenia pechuelii), which is semi-endemic to Namibia.
 Although not a threatened species, the plant is not well understood.
 As many plants would be affected by construction and mining operations, Valencia sponsored an experimental transplant project, which could play a part in the mine’s rehabilitation program.
 Sixty plants were transplanted to a nearby area, and all plants survived one year after transplanting and showed signs of vitality.
-Four years after transplanting, 80% of plants are alive.
+Six years after transplanting, 80% of plants are alive.